-HDOT NEWS RELEASE: Hawaii’s limited purpose driver’s license, provisional driver’s license and instruction permit effective Jan.1, 2016Posted on Dec 18, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: Hawaii’s limited purpose driver’s license, provisional driver’s license and instruction permit effective Jan.1, 2016Posted on Dec 18, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Department of Transportation (HDOT) announces that beginning Jan.
 4, 2016*, the public may apply for a limited purpose instruction permit, limited purpose provisional driver’s license, or a limited purpose driver’s license.
 A Limited Purpose credential does not require documentary proof of legal presence and/or proof of a social security number.
 The term “legal presence” is defined as a person who is either a U.S. citizen or is legally authorized to be in the U.S.